seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-There is also docker compose watch mode but I haven’t figured it out yet maybe I’ll come back to it later
+There's also docker compose watch mode but I haven't figured it out yet, maybe I'll get back to it later

 ---